JunerKs-I/Rigidbody-Fps-Character-Controller/README.md

 # Rigidbody-Fps-Character-Controller
-Rigidbody based firs person character controller for Unity.
+Rigidbody based first person character controller for Unity.

+Just a cool character controller I made that doesn't have that annoying camera jitter bug.